HERALDS CAMPAIGN

 Many stories of their exploits have continued well past their lives; many theorists reigned them to myth, before the re-appearance of Herald Ttsoghal at the beginning of the Third Gift Cycle.

-Popular stories of his include 'Odo and the Black Sky'; Where a man, Odo, accuses his village of being cowards, electing to live entirely outside.
-Sandro witnesses this man struck by lightning after the village repeatedly warns him of the darkened sky, Odo boasting the gods would give him a sign if it wasn't safe.
-Sandro concluded the gods gave him many signs, but Odo in his false mastery of existence, did not see them.
+Another of his popular stories was 'Odo and the Black Sky'; Where a man, Odo, mocks his village for living under roof and shade, stating nothing outside could ever hurt him while the gods watched him.
+Sandro witnesses this man struck by lightning after the village repeatedly warns Odo of the darkened sky, Odo boasting the gods would give him a sign if it wasn't safe.
+Sandro concluded the gods gave him many signs, but Odo in his false mastery of existence, refused to see them.

 Perhaps the most well documented of the First, Ttsoghal was the architect for the first cities, built the now extinct Cloud Scourer Complexes, helped establish societies in Astele, and most famously, crafted the enigmatic No-Boxes.
 He is worshiped by builders and craftsman all over Enaeth, who give benefaction to him before laying the last brick, or hammering the last nail.